webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 That's the time for a new major version.
 So webpack 5 contains these architectural improvements and the features that where not possible to implement without them.

-The major version was also the chance to revist some of the defaults and to align with proposals and specifications that come up in the meantime.
+The major version was also the chance to revise some of the defaults and to align with proposals and specifications that come up in the meantime.

 So today (2020-10-10) webpack 5.0.0 is released, but this doesn't mean it's done, bugfree or even feature-complete.
 As with webpack 4 we continue development by fixing problems and adding features.